Andreas Stamatiadis: Early life

 Stamatiadis was born on 16 August 1935 in the refugee slum of Petralona.
-Child of a poor family, with an Asia Minor refugee father, he met and experienced the German Occupation and its aftermath at a tender age.
+Child of a poor family, with an Asia Minor refugee father and mother from Mani, he met and experienced the German Occupation and its aftermath at a young age.
 Like many children of his generation, he too found a way out of the problems of everyday life by playing football in the abundant playgrounds of the neighborhood.

 Club career

-Stamatiadis started playing football at AE Melandias and in 1950, at the age of 15, he signed a sport's card for Sparta Petralona.
-The typical failure to sign the card by the Secretary of the team, essentially canceled his card and then his father, Dimitris and the coach of Sparta Petralona, Sertsikas took him for a test to the infrastructure departments of AEK Athens in Nea Filadelfeia.
+Stamatiadis started playing football in 1947 at AE Melandias.
+In 1950, at the age of 15, he signed a sport's card for Sparta Petralona, but a mistake in the signing of the card by the secretary of the team, essentially canceled his card.
+Then his father, Dimitris with the then coach of Sparta Petralona, Mimis Seltsikas, took him for a test to the infrastructure departments of AEK Athens in Nea Filadelfeia.
 Stamatiadis, encouraged by his father, was already a fan of the yellow-blacks, joined the team's academies.
 The experienced eye of the then coach of the men's team, Jack Beby, immediately recognized the talent, ability and scoring fluency of the diminutive striker and with appropriate advice and guidance helped his development and establishment as a left winger where he flourished during the rich of his career acquiring the nickname "the Arrow" ("Το Βέλος").
 Beby's successor, Mario Magnozzi, gave him the opportunity to play for the first time in 1952 in a derby against Olympiacos.
 Thus, Stamatiadis managed to compete in two matches as a teammate of his childhood idol, Kleanthis Maropoulos, before the "Blonde Eagle", as was the nickname of the latter, retired as a footballer.
-Since then, an unrepeatable career began for Stamatiadis in AEK.